TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/portfolio_narrative_three_projects.md

 ## The Common Thread: Agent Experience (AGx) Design

-All three projects explore the same core question: **How do we design systems where humans and AI agents collaborate naturally?**
+All three projects explore the same core question: **How do we design systems where people and AI agents collaborate naturally?**

 ### What Traditional UX Taught Me